mcjelewis/threadz/README.md

 ###    Acknowledgements ##
 ////////////////////////////////////////////////////

-SNAPP (Social Network Adapting Pedagogical Practice): - Dr. Shane Dawson etal.
+SNAPP (Social Network Adapting Pedagogical Practice) - Dr. Shane Dawson etal.
 URL: [http://www.snappvis.org/](http://www.snappvis.org/)
 The SNAPP tool is the work of Dr. Shane Dawson etal. and is a similar visualization tool, that creates visualizations of the interactions within a discussion forum.
 SNAPP however is not compatible with Canvas, thus the need for DVT.